 We provide companies with opportunities to reach out and develop links with the future talent entering their industry sectors.
 Our World of Work and Student Mentoring programmes aim to bridge the gap between business and students preparing for future careers.
 With the government, schools, and businesses we facilitate the knowledge transfer, insight into industry and career/skills information between Ireland’s top companies and students.
 This means they are informed on the pipeline needs of economy and can guide students on the options open to them.

-Our Management Excellence for Principals & Industry Insights for Teachers and STEM – Seeing is Believing programmes aim to harvest the knowledge, skills and expertise of Ireland’s visionary business leaders by facilitating them in sharing business approaches to leadership, management and personal development.
+Our Management Excellence for Principals and Industry Insights for Teachers programmes aim to harvest visionary by providing industry insights and sharing business approaches to leadership and management